JumpStartGeorgia/Eliava-Story/README.md

 #### application has developer mode, which can be accessed by localhost/dev url
 In this mode index.html behaves like template, it has no content just i18n properties that link to locale/[en|ka|ru].js file.
 By default it uses 'en' locale, so whenever page is reloaded those properties are replaced with appropriate text ( default locale can be edited in I18n.js file `var default_locale = "en";`).
-In main.js file go to the bottom and comment init and deploy_init if you are using dev mode.
+In main.js/init function for dev mode comment deploy and production blocks.

 ### deploy
 - generate share story files
-- comment init and dev_init in main.js, only deploy_init should be uncommented
+- comment dev and production block in main.js/init function, only deploy block should be uncommented
 - generate main.min.css minified version via http://csscompressor.com/ based on main.css file
 - generate main.min.js minified version via  based on main.js file
 - in dev/index.html change main.css to main.min.css